-The County's investment policy does not require investments to hold certain credit ratings issued by nationally recognized statistical rating organizations.
-As of September 30, 2010, all of the Authority's investments were rated "AAAm" by Standard and Poor's.
+The County's investment policy, which includes the Authority, does not require investments to hold certain credit ratings issued by nationally recognized statistical rating organizations.
+As of September 30, 2011, all of the Authority's investments were rated "AAAm" by Standard and Poor's.